MikeHughesKent/PyFibreBundle/docs/source/linear_interp.rst

 Images can then be processed by interpolating the value of each pixel from the brightness of the three surrounding cores.
 Although calibration can take a few seconds, processing of images can then be at video rate.

-Also see examples for  `monochrome <https://github.com/MikeHughesKent/PyFibreBundle/blob/main/examples/linear_interp_example.py>`_ and `colour <https://github.com/MikeHughesKent/PyFibreBundle/blob/main/examples/linear_interp_colour_example.py>`_ images on Github.
+There are examples for  `monochrome <https://github.com/MikeHughesKent/PyFibreBundle/blob/main/examples/linear_interp_example.py>`_ and `colour <https://github.com/MikeHughesKent/PyFibreBundle/blob/main/examples/linear_interp_colour_example.py>`_ images on Github.

 Full details of all available options are listed on the `PyBundle Class section <pybundle_class.html>`_.